Might not work on every ROM (Samsung's stock ROMs appear to be especially troublesome). #

 This work in progress will allow you to have the Unity desktop running as your Android home/launcher screen.

-# Might not work on custom ROMs (like CyanogenMod) #
+# Might not work on every ROM (Samsung's stock ROMs appear to be especially troublesome). #

 -- Disclaimer --